Brașov: Economy

-Industrial development in Brașov started in the inter-war period, with one of the largest factories being the airplane manufacturing plant (IAR Brașov), which produced the first Romanian fighter planes used during World War II.
+Industrial development in Brașov started in the inter-war period, with one of the largest factories being the aeroplane manufacturing plant (IAR Brașov), which produced the first Romanian fighter planes used during World War II.
 After signing the armistice with USSR on September 12, 1944, the factory started repairing trucks, and in October 1945 it began manufacturing agricultural tractors.
 IAR 22 was the first Romanian-made wheeled tractor.
-In 1948 the company was renamed "Uzina Tractorul Brașov" known internationally as Universal Tractor Brașov.
+In 1948 the company was renamed Uzina Tractorul Brașov known internationally as Universal Tractor Brașov.

 A big part of the factory was demolished during 2013 and 2014 giving way to buildings, shopping mall and recreation parks.
 Aircraft manufacturing resumed in 1968 at first under the name ICA and then under its old name of IAR at a new location in nearby Ghimbav.

 Industrialization was accelerated in the Communist era, with special emphasis being placed on heavy industry, attracting many workers from other parts of the country.
 Heavy industry is still abundant, including Roman, which manufactures MAN AG trucks as well as native-designed trucks and coaches.
 Although the industrial base has been in decline in recent years, Brașov is still a site for manufacturing hydraulic transmissions, auto parts, ball-bearings, construction materials, hand tools, furniture, textiles and shoe-wear.
 There is also a large brewery.

 Geography

+Braşov is situated in central Romania, 85 km northwest of Ploiești.
+It is at the foot of the Transylvanian Alps.